Codex-Crusader/coding-war-crimes/README.md

 # Tiny CS Projects

 A collection of small code snippets, experiments, and learning exercises.
-This repo documents my journey as a long-term learner - exploring whatever catches my interest, from classic algorithms to weird experiments.
+This repo documents my journey as a long-term learner - exploring whatever catches my interest, from classic algorithms to weird experiments and WarCrimes to coding.
 No strict curriculum, just curiosity-driven learning.
-Some days it's data structures, other days it's random experiments that may or may not work. feel free to add a review as comments in the files you like.
+Some days it's data structures, other days it's random experiments that may or may not work.
+Feel free to add a review as comments in the files you like.

 ## Structure
 ```